Bitfinex user withdrew $ 2 billion long positions on Ethereum :: RBC Crypto

 On the evening of November 11, a user of the Bitfinex crypto exchange withdrew a long position with a total volume of 435 thousand ETH ($ 2 billion at the exchange rate at that time).
 This amount accounted for 80% of all long positions on the trading floor.
 Despite the high volume, the deal did not affect the cryptocurrency rate, which remains at around $ 4.7k, according to CoinGecko.

 Information about a major revocation of a position confirmed Paolo Ardoino, CTO of Bitfinex.
-The withdrawal of a position means that it is not closed by selling the cryptocurrency, but is being bought out by the holder.
+The withdrawal of a position means that it is not closed by selling the cryptocurrency, but is being redeemed by the holder.
 He independently reimburses the creditor.

 This is not the first time such a large position has been withdrawn.
 For example, in January of this year, the user withdrew 1.4 million ETH, which was estimated at that time at $ 1.8 billion.
 Then the price of the cryptocurrency decreased for a short time, after which it resumed its growth.